 Since September 11, people have been searching for answers to some tough questions.

 So we thought we’d ask some questions of our own.
-We interviewed six Jewish people who are not news analysts, politicians or military experts.
+We interviewed several Jewish people who are not news analysts, politicians or military experts.
 From a student in Manhattan, to a Holocaust survivor, to a lawyer in Washington, D.C., they all come from different walks of life.

 But they all have at least three things in common: all live in the United States, all believe in Yeshua, and all have indomitable hope…